 instruction is offered to weak swimmers during Year 7.

 At Key Stage 4, Year 10 students follow courses in health related fitness,

 volleyball, badminton, football and hockey in the winter, and athletics, tennis,

 cricket and softball in the summer.
 Year 11 students are given the opportunity

 to choose two activities to study in greater depth throughout that

 year.
 A BTEC Level 2 Diploma in Sport and GCSE P.E. are offered at Key Stage 4.

 Post 16 students can study the BTEC Level 3 Diploma in Sport.

 Clubs operate during lunchtimes and after school for the benefit of all students.

-In the course of a school year, activities available are:
+In the course of a school year, activities include: